-This is a change to the previous Standard where organisations were certified based on demonstrating that they were meeting the standards needed to have the ability to provide certified eel.
-The new Standard will only apply to those who achieve high standards and have a traceable supply of certified eel.
+The assessment is to apply to (1) the organisation assessed and (2) to a traceable certified source of eel.
+This is a change to the previous standard where organisations were certified based on demonstrating that they were meeting the standards needed to have the ability to provide certified eel.
+This standard will only apply to those who achieve the criteria and have a traceable supply of certified eel.

-Each component consists of a series of criteria for which there are two scoring indicators: Gold and Silver.
-These levels equate to the two levels of Net Benefit define in Section 8, above.

-Organisations must pass all criteria at least the silver level for a certificate to be awarded.
-Failure of any one criterion will result in failure to achieve the standard.
-The Certification Body can consider providing a conditional pass for marginal fails where there is a credible plan to take corrective action and receive re-assessment within a reasonable timescale.

-Either:

-Organisations with any one Sustainable indicator pass will achieve a Sustainable level certificate award.

-Organisations with a majority of Sustainable indicator passes will achieve a Sustainable level certificate award.

-Organisations only with all Sustainable indicator passes will achieve a Sustainable level certificate award.

-In any case, assessments and certificates will report the number of each Sustainable and Responsible indicators achieved to indicate the extent to which they have achieve the standard.

-Some criteria may be weighted, to take account of more important aspects of the standard.

-Assessments against the standard are carried out by an independent assessor working for the Certification Body (independent of SEG, appointed under contract by SEG), who must follow the requirements set out in the Methodology.
+- Each component consists of a series of criteria for which there are two scoring indicators: 'Responsible' and 'Aspiring') These levels equate to the two levels of 'positive contribution' defined in Section 6, above. - Points are awarded according to each of the two indicators.
+The resulting score will be a '% Responsibility' score. - Organisations with a 50% or greater Responsibility score will achieve a Responsible level certificate award. - Organisations must pass all criteria to least the Aspiring level for a certificate to be awarded.
+Failure of any one criterion will result in failure to achieve the standard. - Organisations not achieving a 50% Responsibility score will be recorded as achieving an Aspiring level.
+They will not have achieved the Responsible level and will not be awarded a certificate.
+They will be invited to implement an improvement plan for re-assessment and will be required to demonstrate improvements in order to achieve the Responsible level.
+The Certification Body can consider providing a conditional pass for marginal non-achievements where there is a credible plan to take corrective action and receive re-assessment within a short timescale. - Organisations not yet achieving a 80% Responsibility score will be required to identify and make improvements to achieve a higher score by their next assessment. - In any case, assessments and certificates will report the number of each Responsible and Aspiring indicators achieved and the overall Responsibility score to indicate the extent to which they have achieve the standard.
+These will be published on the SEG website in assessment reports. - Some criteria are weighted, to take account of more important aspects of the standard. - Assessments against the standard are carried out by an assessor working for the Certification Body (independent of SEG, appointed under contract), who must follow the requirements set out in the methodology.
 Awards are made by the Certification Body under agreement and an assurance process with SEG.
-A surveillance audit process is in place to monitor the on-going performance of certified organisations, and any certification under the Standard may be suspended or removed from the organisation concerned if the requirements of the Standard are breached.
-These are described in more detail in Section 12: Governance.
+A surveillance audit process is in place to monitor the on-going performance of certified organisations, and any certification under the standard may be suspended or removed from the organisation concerned if the requirements of the standard are breached.
+Assessment reports and decisions made will be published on the SEG website to be available to external stakeholders for transparency and scrutiny.
+These procedures are described in more detail in Section 12: Governance, and in further detail still in the document '202 SEG Standard Assurance Methodology' which will be published once complete in the SEG Standard section of the SEG website.